neil-gallagher/directed-spectrum/README.md

         copied directly from the scipy.signal.spectral module.
-These variables are used for calculating the cross power spectral density matrix as an intermediate step in calculating the directed spectrum when estimator is 'Wilson', and are not used otherwise.]*
+These variables are used for calculating the cross power spectral density matrix as an intermediate step in calculating the directed spectrum when estimator is 'Wilson' or to calculate power spectral density when estimator is 'AR' and pairwise is True, and are not used otherwise.]*

 `ds` returns a `DirectedSpectrum` object.